 - Statistics & Research

-- with regard to Foundation Phase Indicator/Core Subject Indicator/Level 2 Threshold including a GCSE grade A*-C in English or Welsh (First Language), Mathematics and Science in combination (FPI/CSI/L2EWM), girls continued to perform better than boys at Foundation Phase and each Key Stage, with the widest gap in 2012 at Key Stage 3, and the narrowest gap at Key Stage 2
+- With regard to FPI/CSI/L2EWM, girls continued to outperform boys at Foundation Phase and each Key Stage, with the widest gap in 2013 at Key Stage 3, and the narrowest gap at Key Stage 2.

 English as an additional language (EAL)